edaehn/bitsgalore.github.io/_drafts/2021-02-02-android-emulation.md

 |**Immer app installs**|Yes|Yes|Yes|Yes|
 |**Immer app works**|Yes|Yes|Partially (rendering and navigation issues)|Yes|

  It is important to stress that the tests presented here are limited in scope and size, and should not be interpreted as representative of Android apps in general.
+With that in mind, it is possible to draw some tentative conclusions.

 ### Android-x86 limitations

- Nevertheless, the results tentatively suggest that emulation approaches based on Android-x86 may have some serious limitations.
+First of all, the results suggest that emulation approaches based on Android-x86 may have some serious limitations.
 Going by various reports I found on sites like StackOverflow, the ARize app crashing on startup might be indicative of a more widespread problem.
 Sjoerd Langkemper mentions in his [blog post](https://www.sjoerdlangkemper.nl/2020/05/06/testing-android-apps-on-a-virtual-machine/) that:

 > Testing on a virtual machine (VM) has some disadvantages.
 Testing on an actual Android phone is more reliable.
 Android is meant to run on ARM phones and not on x86 virtual machines, so things may randomly break when using a VM.
 Apps that ship with native libraries may not run at all in the VM, or they may run perfectly but don’t show up in the Play store.